Assassination of Carter Harrison III: Reaction

 Harrison's assassination was met with an immense national reaction, and becoming one of the most sensationalized events in then-recent memory.
 The Chicago Daily News quickly published a rare evening special edition on the night of the assassination.
+News of Harrison's death spread fast across the city on the evening of the assassination.
+That evening, many of Chicago's leading businessmen were attending a banquet hosted by the Commercial Club of Chicago.
+When news of the mayor's death reached the banquet, expressions of grief were shared and the banquet was immediately adjourned.

 Parallels were quickly drawn between the assassination of Harrison by Prendergast and the 1881 assassination of U.S. president James A. Garfield by Charles J. Guiteau.
 Similarly to Prendergast, Guiteau was a deranged office seeker whose motive was a failure to be given a patronage appointment that he perceived he was entitled to as a reward for his campaign support to Garfield.
-Prendergast greatly dislike for the parallels being drawn between himself and Guiteau; he regarded Guiteau lowly and saw himself as superior to Guiteau.
+Prendergast greatly disliked comparisons to Guiteau; he regarded Guiteau as lowly and saw himself as superior to Guiteau.

 Harrison's assassination was regarded to possibly be the most sensationalized news item since Garfield's assassination, and generated what a telegraph official remarked was the largest reaction to anything since Garfield's assassination.
 Several newspapers expressed hope that Harrison and Garfield's assassinations would motivate reforms to civil service that would eliminate the patronage system.
 The public was particularly alarmed by Harrison's assassination, because it was perceived to be part of a pattern of violent crimes committed against officials, other examples of which included Garfield's assassination years earlier and the more recent assassination of Russian Tsar Alexander II earlier in 1893.

 Even before the mayor succumbed to his death, news spread of the shooting and crowds began to form outside of his residence.
 Massive crowds would continue to populate the outside of the house for the next three days.
 Harrison was deeply mourned by Chicagoans.
 In 1937, the editor of the Kansas City Journal recalled the assassination as being, "a crime that shocked Chicago more than any other in its history".
 Soon after Harrison's death, flags across the city were lowered to half-mast, and buildings (both municipal and private) were covered in black cloth.
 The City Council met to arrange the funeral, leaving the mayor's chair in the chamber empty during the meeting.